nitrictech/docs/docs/reference/providers/custom/building-custom-provider.md

 > The complete proto files can be found in our core [nitric repository](https://github.com/nitrictech/nitric/blob/main/contracts/proto/deploy/v1/deploy.proto).

-The CLI will also dockerise and build your function code, passing the information about the built image to the deployment provider.
+The CLI will also containerize and build your function code, passing the information about the built image to the deployment provider.
 Given this deployment specification, the provider can deploy whatever resources are needed.
 For example, given the function below:

 ```ts
 import { api, bucket, faas } from '@nitric/sdk';